ljdyer/titanic/readme.md

 Competition overview [here](https://www.kaggle.com/c/titanic/overview)

-Focusing on applying one technique at a time, referring to a range of different tutorials to build up a learning journal and library of resources for future reference.
+Focusing on applying one technique at a time, referring to a range of different tutorials to build up a learning journal and library of resources for future reference (as opposed to just trying to maximise my score as quickly as possible).

 <table style="margin-left:auto; margin-right:auto">